-- 4 To qualify for the Master of Communication Studies, a student must achieve 240 points by successfully completing the requirements in the structure below. - 5 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Communication Studies (Honours) or the Postgraduate Diploma in Communication Studies must achieve 120 points by successfully completing the thesis. - Note: a student must have completed 149107 or equivalent before commencing the thesis. - A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Communication Studies.
+- 4 To qualify for the Master of Communication Studies, a student must achieve 240 points by successfully completing the requirements in the structure below. - 5 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Communication Studies (Honours) or the Postgraduate Diploma in Communication Studies must achieve 120 points by successfully completing the thesis. - Note: a student must have completed 149107 or equivalent before commencing the thesis. - A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Communication Studies. - 7 A student may substitute up to 30 points in the elective component with papers from another postgraduate programme with the approval of the programme leader. - 8 A student would normally be expected to achieve all coursework requirements before enrolling in the thesis.

 15 points from 149107, 149141

-and 105 points from $149106, 149108-149114, 149116, 149138 \ including \\ up to 30 points from 149117, 149118, 149120-149128, 149142-149145 \ or \ any postgraduate paper \\ with the approval of the programme leader$
+and 105 points from 149106, 149108-149114, 149116, 149138 including up to 30 points from 149117, 149118, 149120-149128, 149142-149147

 and

 Thesis

 120 points 149129